 5pm – Go for a Walk Along the Foreshore for Sunset

-It’s time to drive into the heart of Port Stephens and check into your accommodation.
+It’s time to drive into the heart of the coastal town of Port Stephens and check into your accommodation.

 You have a couple of different options of where to stay.
 If you love being close to nature, stay in Shoal Bay.